-Your support for our virtual lectures is appreciated
+Your support for our FREE virtual and in-person lectures is appreciated

-These lectures are free and registration is open to the public.
+Our virtual lectures are free and registration is open to the public.
 In order for us to continue these offerings, your support is critical.
-Please consider making a donation to the Preservation Society by clicking the donation button above.
+Please consider making a donation to the Preservation Society by clicking the donation button below.
 Any amount is greatly appreciated and we are thankful for your continued support.

 To view past Virtual Lectures, click here